yvoievid/grokking-java-interview/README.md

 #### What is Spring Data
 Spring Data is a projects that covers multiple technologies for accessing DB data using Spring Framework.
 It includes such things as Spring JPA and Spring JDBC

+#### What is Serialization
+Serialization in Java is the process of converting an object into a byte stream, which allows the object to be easily saved to a file, transferred over a network, or stored in a database.
+This byte stream can later be "deserialized" to recreate the object in memory.

+Key Points:
+Purpose of Serialization:

+Persistence: Saving the state of an object to a file or database.
+Communication: Sending objects over a network, for example, in distributed systems (e.g., RMI or web services).
+Caching: Storing objects in a cache or temporary storage.
+Deep cloning: Creating deep copies of objects.
+How it works:

+For an object to be serialized, it must implement the Serializable interface, which is a marker interface (it has no methods to implement).
+Java provides the ObjectOutputStream class to serialize an object into a stream of bytes.
+The reverse process, deserialization, is done using ObjectInputStream.

+## Multithreading

+#### Multithreading Basics
+Multithreading in Java is the capability of executing multiple threads simultaneously within a single program.
+A thread is a lightweight subprocess, the smallest unit of processing.
+Multithreading allows a program to perform multiple tasks concurrently, making efficient use of the CPU by utilizing idle time and improving the overall performance of the application.

+Key Concepts:

+Thread: The smallest unit of execution within a process.
+Process: A running instance of a program.
+Concurrency vs. Parallelism:
+Concurrency refers to the ability of the system to handle multiple tasks by managing the time each task is given.
+Parallelism involves performing multiple tasks simultaneously, which requires multiple CPU cores.
+Why Use Multithreading:

+Responsiveness: Keep the application responsive by performing time-consuming tasks in the background.
+Resource Utilization: Efficiently utilize CPU resources by executing tasks concurrently.
+Improved Performance: Reduce execution time for compute-intensive tasks on multi-core systems.

+#### Blocked State of a Thread

+n Java, a thread enters the Blocked state when it is waiting to acquire a monitor lock to enter a synchronized block or method.
+This happens when another thread is already holding the lock, and the current thread cannot proceed until the lock becomes available.

+Thread Lifecycle Overview:

+A thread in Java can be in one of several states:

+NEW: Thread is created but not yet started.
+RUNNABLE: Thread is executing in the JVM.
+BLOCKED: Thread is waiting for a monitor lock to enter a synchronized block/method.
+WAITING: Thread is waiting indefinitely for another thread to perform a specific action (wait(), join(), LockSupport.park()).
+TIMED_WAITING: Thread is waiting for a specified period (sleep(), wait(timeout), join(timeout)).
+TERMINATED: Thread has completed execution.
+When Does a Thread Become Blocked?

+Attempting to Enter a Synchronized Block/Method:

+If a thread tries to execute a synchronized block or method and the required monitor lock is held by another thread, it enters the Blocked state until the lock is released.

+#### Dead Lock

+What is a deadlock, and how can you prevent it in Java?

+Answer: A deadlock is a situation where two or more threads are blocked forever, each waiting for the other to release a resource.
+To prevent deadlocks, we can use consistent lock ordering, avoid nested locks, use lock timeouts, and utilize higher-level concurrency utilities.

+Explain the difference between Blocked and Waiting thread states.

+Answer: In the Blocked state, a thread is waiting to acquire a monitor lock to enter a synchronized block/method.
+In the Waiting state, a thread is waiting indefinitely for another thread to perform a specific action, such as notifying or joining.

+How does synchronized keyword work in Java?

+Answer: The synchronized keyword in Java is used to control access to a block of code or method by multiple threads.
+It ensures that only one thread at a time can execute the synchronized code for a given object, by acquiring the object's monitor lock.

+What is the role of the monitor lock or intrinsic lock in Java concurrency?

+Answer: The monitor lock is associated with every Java object.
+It is used by the synchronized keyword to ensure that only one thread at a time can execute a synchronized block or method for that object, providing mutual exclusion.
+Best Practices to Discuss:

+Minimize Lock Scope: Keep the amount of code within synchronized blocks as small as possible to reduce contention.
+Use Immutable Objects: Design classes to be immutable to avoid the need for synchronization.
+Prefer Concurrency Utilities: Use classes from java.util.concurrent package, which offer thread-safe operations and reduce the need for manual synchronization.
+Avoid Blocking Calls: Be cautious with methods that can block indefinitely (e.g., waiting for I/O), especially within synchronized blocks.

 ## Git